The social network model on infinite graphs: A lower bound on in the non-amenable case

-In particular, if $\la < \half ( \rho^{-1} -1) $ we have that $\sum_{n=0}^{\infty} Q_n(o)<\infty $ $\as$. \end{lemma} The proof of the equality in (\ref{eq: transiencebrw1}) is obtained by a simple induction on $n$, performed simultaneously over all vertices (we omit the details).
-The inequality follows from (\ref{eq: spectralxy}).
+In particular, if $\la < \half ( \rho^{-1} -1) $ we have that $\sum_{n=0}^{\infty} Q_n(o)<\infty $ $\as$ \end{lemma} The proof of the equality in (\ref{eq: transiencebrw1}) is obtained by a simple induction on $n$, performed simultaneously over all vertices (we omit the details).
+The inequality in (\ref{eq: transiencebrw1}) follows from (\ref{eq: spectralxy}).
+We note that it is shown in \cite{criticalBRW} that the critical mean offspring distribution for a branching random walk is $1/\rho$ and that a critical branching random walk is transient (i.e., it $\as$ visits every vertex only finitely many times).
+Hence if $(1+2 \lambda) \rho=1$ then the $\brw$ is transient.